Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ##### Configuring a custom Content Services endpoint location

-If you want to run your integration tests against an Content Services instance not exposed in `http://localhost:8080/alfresco` you'll need to modify a maven property before executing the tests.
+If you want to run your integration tests against a Content Services instance not exposed in `http://localhost:8080/alfresco` you'll need to modify a maven property before executing the tests.

 The maven property for the test Content Services instance endpoint location is `acs.endpoint.path` and you can configure it in the `pom.xml` file in the root folder of your project: